Ingredient & Product Evaluation Brianna Reid Ingredient & Product Evaluation Brianna Reid

 What Prenatal Vitamins Are Designed to Do

-Prenatal vitamins are formulated to support the nutritional demands of pregnancy and fetal development.² This typically includes intentional emphasis on nutrients such as folate or folic acid, iron, iodine, and choline, though choline is not consistently included across all prenatal formulas at meaningful amounts.
+Prenatal vitamins are formulated to support the nutritional demands of pregnancy and fetal development.² This typically includes intentional emphasis on nutrients such as folate or folic acid, iron, iodine, and choline, though choline is not consistently included across all prenatal formulations.

-The presence and dosing of these nutrients reflects increased physiological needs during pregnancy, not a general recommendation for all women at all times.³ Choline has received increasing attention in prenatal nutrition because of its role in fetal brain and nervous system development, though its inclusion varies by product.
+The presence and dosing of these nutrients reflects increased physiological needs during pregnancy, not a general recommendation for all women at all times.³ Choline has received increasing attention in prenatal nutrition because of its role in fetal brain and nervous system development, though its inclusion varies.

 What Women's Multivitamins Are Designed to Do